Skip to content

 Is it safe?

-For most people, chiropractic care is very safe.
+Chiropractic care is very safe.
 Side effects from spinal manipulation are usually minor and short-lived — most commonly mild soreness for a day or two after treatment, similar to a workout.
 We screen carefully at the first visit for any conditions that would change our approach, and we adjust technique accordingly.

 When to expect results